bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Stakeholders should be involved when there are blockers:

-- **Dependencies:** Either on another team or a stakeholder.
+- **Dependencies:** Either on another team or a stakeholder, e.g. when someone else must finish their work first.
-- **Resource constraints:** If the right people aren’t available to help complete the work.
+- **Resource constraints:** If the right (number of) people aren’t available to help complete the work, e.g. when someone with specific knowledge is required.
-- **Technical issues:** When an unexpected technical problem arises.
+- **Technical issues:** When an unexpected technical problem arises, e.g. an environment is unavailable for testing.
-- **Scope adjustments:** Alters the project scope or objectives.
+- **Scope adjustments:** Alters the project scope or objectives, e.g. a goal in the original scope seems unreachable in the alloted time.
-- **Timeline changes:** Affects the project deadlines or delivery dates.
+- **Timeline changes:** Affects the project deadlines or delivery dates, e.g. the expected end date changes due to any of these factors.

 Before escalating your communication, consider: